Need to talk? Call 1800 882 436.

 Camping out is a sleep technique that can help you gradually teach babies of at least 6 months to fall asleep by themselves.
 It usually takes about 3 weeks.

-When babies are very little, many parents help them to sleep by patting, rocking or holding them.
+When babies are very little, many parents help get them to sleep by patting, rocking or holding them.
 The problem is that babies start to depend on these things to fall asleep.
-If they wake up during the night, they will not be able to get back to sleep without them.
+If your baby wakes up during the night, they won't be able to get back to sleep without you.

 Camping out is a technique you can use to gradually teach your baby how to go to sleep by themselves.
-The idea is that you are still by their side to provide reassurance, but you do not physically help them to fall asleep.
+The idea is that you are still by their side to provide reassurance, but you don't physically help them to fall asleep.

 Camping out is different from controlled comforting, where you comfort your baby and then leave them alone in the room.